-Keep accurate time for each test Section.
-Remember that failure to provide the correct amount of time may result in test invalidation.
+Keep accurate time when administering each test Section.
+Remember that failure to provide the correct Section testing time may result in test invalidation.
 Refer to Tables 2.1-2.3 for guidance on Section testing times.

-Note: A student with the extended time accommodation specified in his or her approved IEP, 504 plan, or EL plan may be provided additional documented time to complete each Section.
-The additional time must be given at the conclusion of regular testing time with no more than a 3-minute break if needed.
+Note: A student with the extended time accommodation specified in their approved IEP, 504 plan, or EL plan may be provided additional documented time to complete each Section.
+The additional time must be given at the conclusion of regular testing time with no more than a 3-minute break before the extra response time is initiated if needed.